zylamarek/cat-dataset/README.md

 the resulting image square, while preserving position of the center.
 If the cropping bounding box extended from the image it was filled in black.

-On top of that I resized all images in validation and test sets to 224x224 with Lanczos sampling, preserving the aspect ratio and center of the image, adding black border if necessary.
+On top of that I resized all images in the landmark (cropped ROI) validation and test sets to 224x224 with Lanczos sampling, preserving the aspect ratio and center of the image, adding black border if necessary.
 Landmark coordinates were rounded to the nearest integer.
-Resized images in landmark (cropped ROI) datasets were saved in BMP format to prevent the JPEG artifacts from affecting the results.
+Resized images were saved in BMP format to prevent the JPEG artifacts from affecting the results.

 ## Links